Guided bus: Optical guidance

+Guided trolleybus

-The Optiguide system, an optical guidance device developed by Siemens Transportation Systems, has been in revenue service since 2001 in Rouen and Nîmes (only at stations), France, and has been fitted to trolleybuses in Castellon (Spain) since June 2008.
+The Optiguide system, an optical guidance device developed by Siemens Transportation Systems, has been in revenue service since 2001 in Rouen and Nîmes (only at stations), France, and has been fitted to trolleybuses in Castellon (Spain) since June 2008 and will be in service on buses in the cities of Bologna (Italy).

+Autonomous rail rapid transit

 Another system was introduced in 2017.
 Called Autonomous Rail Rapid Transit (ART) and developed by CRRC, it uses optical systems to follow markers on a roadway.
 The ART system is frequently referred to as a "trackless tram" and occasionally as an "optically-guided bus".

 Magnetic guidance

 Other experimental systems have non-mechanical guidance, such as sensors or magnets buried in the roadway.
 In 2004, Stagecoach Group signed a deal with Siemens to develop an optical guidance system for use in the United Kingdom.

-Two bus lines in Eindhoven, Netherlands, are used by Phileas vehicles.
-Line 401 from Eindhoven station to Eindhoven Airport is 9 km long, consists largely of concrete bus lanes and has about 30 Phileas stop platforms.
+Two bus lines in Eindhoven, Netherlands, had used Phileas vehicles.
+Line 401 from Eindhoven station to Eindhoven Airport is 9 km long, consists largely of concrete bus lanes and has about 30 raised stop platforms.
 Line 402 from Eindhoven station to Veldhoven branches off from line 401 and adds another 6 km of bus lanes and about 13 stops.

-Some years ago, the regional authority for urban transport in the Eindhoven region (SRE) decided to discontinue the use of magnetic guidance system.
+Years before the last trip of a Phileas bus in 2016, the regional authority for urban transport in the Eindhoven region (SRE) decided to discontinue the use of magnetic guidance system.
 In 2014 the manufacturer, APTS, was declared bankrupt.

-The Douai region in France is developing a public transport network with dedicated infrastructure.
+The Douai region in France is developing a public transport network using APTS Phileas technology and dedicated infrastructure.
 The length of the lines will be 34 km.
 The first stage is a line of 12 km from Douai via Guesnain to Lewarde, passing close to Waziers, Sin-le-Noble, Dechy and Lambres-lez-Douai.
 39 stop platforms will be provided with an average distance between the stops of 400 m.
 A number of stops will be placed on the right-hand side of each lane.
 Central stops between both lanes will be placed at locations with limited space at the right side.
 This requires vehicle to have doors on both sides.
+The buses using Phileas technology were in use from 2008 to 2014.

 On 3 November 2005, a licence and technology transfer agreement was signed between Advanced Public Transport Systems (APTS) and the Korea Railroad Research Institute (KRRI).
 KRRI was to develop the Korean version of Phileas vehicle by May 2011.

 Since June 2013, 3 miles (1.5 miles each way) of the Emerald Express (EmX) BRT in Eugene, Oregon, has used magnetic guidance in revenue service on an especially curvy section of the route that also entails small radius S-curves required for docking.
 The driver controls braking and acceleration.